How Is A Workers’ Comp Settlement Calculated?

 Workers' Comp Is An Agreement

-First, understand that no one person decides what the settlement amount will be.
-Not you, not the insurance company, not your employer, not opposing counsel, not the judge.
-A settlement can only happen when both sides agree on an amount that, if paid to you, ends your case for all time.
-Beyond that, the court must approve any settlement which, generally is not a problem.
+First, understand that no one person decides what the settlement amount will be—not you, not the insurance company, not your employer, not opposing counsel, and not even the judge.
+A settlement can only happen when both sides agree on an amount that, once paid, ends your case permanently.
+From there, the court must approve the settlement, which is usually straightforward.
+For general guidance on how settlement negotiations work, our Rhode Island workers compensation lawyers can help you understand the process.
+You may also find the broader framework outlined in our RI workers’ comp benefits helpful as you evaluate your options.

 Benefits Explained

-When determining the settlement value of your case, you will want to consider the amount that you get per week in your present workers’ compensation check and how much longer you are likely to continue to receive that check on a weekly basis.
-You will also want to consider whether or not you’re likely to be suspended from benefits, and/or whether or not you are close to “the gate” (which is the amount of time that any person in your situation is allowed to collect weekly benefits).
+When determining the value of your settlement, you should consider how much you receive each week in your current workers’ compensation check and how long you are likely to continue receiving those weekly payments.
+You should also think about whether you are at risk of being suspended from benefits and whether you are close to “the gate”—the maximum amount of time someone in your situation is allowed to collect weekly benefits.
+To better understand these factors, you may want to explore related topics such as how settlements work or settlement timelines.

 Case Compromise